-If you have a new installation of Debian squeeze or Ubuntu precise, you can use an install script to set up a basic installation of MapIt on your server.
+If you have a new installation of Debian (Buster or Bullseye) or Ubuntu Focal, you can use an install script to set up a basic installation of MapIt on your server.

 The script to run is called

 Usage: ./install-site.sh [--default] <SITE-NAME> <UNIX-USER> [HOST] HOST is only optional if you are running this on an EC2 instance. --default means to install as the default site for this server, rather than a virtualhost for HOST.

 <UNIX-USER> parameter is the name of the Unix user that you want